AdarshDayalan/HandRecognition/README.md

 ## How I made it

-First I cleary wrote down what I wanted to make so I had a direct goal to work towards and then broke that goal down into manageble parts.
+First I clearly wrote down what I wanted to make so I had a direct goal to work towards and then broke that goal down into manageble parts.

 ### Goal
 > Make a Computer Hand-Gesture Control system.
 Seemed very intimidating and overwhelming.